 And then we prove the general case:

 Proposition 3.6.5.
-Any ZX-diagram with n inputs and m outputs containing a zero scalar can be rewritten to the following normal form:
+Any ZX-diagram with inputs and outputs containing a zero scalar can be rewritten to the following normal form:

 Proof.
 Apply Lemma 3.6.3 to all the connections between spiders and the inputs and outputs.
 The resulting diagram is then that of Eq.
 (3.92) except that there might be some scalar pairs of spiders and some isolated spiders, at most one of which has a phase.
 This phase can be removed using Lemma 3.6.4.
 If it is an isolated spider then it can be decomposed into a pair of pairs using Lemma 3.6.1.
 Now all the scalar pairs of spiders can be removed using Lemma 3.6.2. □